Career and Professional Development Courses in 2020 at

-The Centre also offers heritage and business institutions the opportunity to train their personnel In-house.
-Training courses both practical or theoretical are offered in all aspects of the preservation and conservation of photographic materials, disaster preparedness, recovery and rehabilitation techniques and procedures, and enable collectors or collections managers in both the public and private sectors to more accurately identify local, geographic and in-house needs.
+The Centre also offers heritage and business institutions the opportunity to train their personnel In-house Professional development training courses both practical or theoretical are offered in all aspects of the preservation and conservation of photographic materials, disaster preparedness, recovery and rehabilitation techniques and procedures, and enable collectors or collections managers in both the public and private sectors to more accurately identify local, geographic and in-house needs.
 In-house training courses are structured and tailored to your individual needs, taking advantage of economies of scale and can be scheduled in appropriate time slots.

 The Centre is able to offer lectures or lecture programmes on the History and Social History of Photography and on all aspects of Photographic Preservation, Conservation and Restoration, including the handling and storage of family genealogical collections.

 Please contact The Centre for more information and to discuss your requirements.

 Course tutors Ian L. Moor and Angela H. Moor.

 All participants receive a course Handbook containing relevant course notes and other related information.
 Whilst the courses at The Centre are intensive they still maintain a friendly, informal atmosphere.